D9fal/PP1-Sanitz-clinic/README.md

 ## Deployment

-This project was deployed usimg GitHub pages.
+This project was deployed using GitHub pages.
 The steps are as followed:

 * Click on "Settings" on the GitHub repository page.
 * Select "Pages" on the left menu bar.